Ergonomic workspace setup with monitor at eye level and soft ambient lighting to show how to setup your workspace to prevent digital eye strain

 Symptoms of digital eye strain include blurred vision, headaches, dry eyes, neck and shoulder pain, and difficulty focusing.
 The good news?
 By setting up your workspace correctly, you can dramatically reduce the risk of eye strain and protect your vision for the long term.

 This guide provides a complete, step-by-step approach to designing an eye-friendly workspace.
 We’ll cover everything from monitor placement and lighting to ergonomic adjustments, screen settings, and healthy habits.
+In this comprehensive guide, we will break down exactly how to set up your workspace to prevent digital eye strain using proven ergonomic principles

 1. The Science Behind Digital Eye Strain